 Case of a family distribution business

-Context: A family distribution business was sold to a competitor.
-Strategy: Inclusion of conditions precedent, non-competition clauses and a detailed transition program.
-Additional details: The purchase promise specified a full due diligence review, guarantees on current distribution contracts and clear payment terms.
-Six months of transition training was included to train the new owner.
-Result: The transition went well, with continuity in customer and employee relations.
-The new buyer was able to quickly integrate the company and maintain performance.
+Background: A family-owned distribution business was sold to a competitor.
+Strategy: Inclusion of conditions precedent, non-compete clauses, and a detailed transition program.
+Additional details: The purchase agreement specified a comprehensive due diligence review, guarantees on existing distribution contracts, and clear payment terms.
+A six-month transition training course was included to educate the new owner.
+Outcome: The transition went smoothly, with continuity of customer and employee relationships.
+The new buyer was able to quickly integrate the business and maintain performance.

 Frequently Asked Questions (FAQ)